edgarklerks/ssg_astaroth/posts/02_astaroth_names.md

 ## Semitic origin

 Attart was equivalent to the goddess Ishtar and hence people often claim that Astaroth is the same as Ishtar.
 While this is partially true, it is a bit more complicated due to the masks she wears.
+It is likely that she inherited new aspects during the various merges and that her legions grew considerably during this time.

 Astarte was worshipped during the bronze age (at least 1200BC) up to the classical antiquity period (e.g  old Greece).